balajinarayanaa/docs/content/governance.md

 ## Values

 The Prometheus developers and community are expected to follow the values defined in the [CNCF charter][charter], including the [CNCF Code of Conduct][coc].
 Furthermore, the Prometheus community strives for kindness, giving feedback effectively, and building a welcoming environment.
-The Prometheus developers generally decide by consensus and only resort to conflict resolution by a majority vote if consensus cannot be reached.
+The Prometheus developers generally decide by consensus and only resort to conflict resolution by a majority vote if consensus cannot be reached.Testing

 ## Projects